FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

 Step 5: Optional Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Head Reference Elevation: Only used if a weir controls flow onset.
-- Length and Diameter: Required only if using **Generalized Equation**, not rating tables.
+- Length and Diameter: Required only if using **Generalized Equation** or long culverts in excess of 500 ft,
+  not rating tables.

 .. image:: ../img/shg/4/shg_chan035.jpg